 What bikes can do

-The amount of stuff you can move around by mere pedal power is surprising, as many others have noted before.
+The amount of stuff you can move around by mere pedal power is surprising.
 In short, with the modest bicycle it is possible to transport anything usually transported by cars or vans (your suitcase, design furniture, a lover - sorry to focus on the sex appeal again but I am trying to catch your attention here).

 What bikes need